n-wbrown/bio230_final_project/README.md

   --maxsize MAXSIZE     Restrict the maximum complexity of the explored solutions --output OUTPUT       Print the results into the file
 ```

+# Slides
+The presentatio slides can be found [here](slides/PHYS230%20Final%20Project.pdf)

 # Ackwnowledgements

 This project has been made possible by